ericfortis/aot-fetch-demo/README.md

 ```

 ### Option 1-C: Dynamic Inject a &lt;link>
-This is similar to 1-B, but it’s injected with inline JavaScript.
+This is similar to 1-B, but it’s injected with an inline script.
 I use
 this option in [my project](https://uxtly.com) because I conditionally
 prefetch APIs based on a value in the user’s `localStorage`.